 If you are a Harry Potter fan, the twisted staircase in the middle of the shop is said to have inspired JK Rowling.

 Just buy a ticket entrance across the road before heading to the door, and admire the fascinating decor.

 The Clerigos Tower dominates the Skyline of Porto.
 Built in the mid 18th century in Baroque style, its height reaches 75m (246ft).

 At the top is a viewing platform to admire the roofs of Porto.
 And adjacent are the church and museum in the House of Brotherhood.

 I think the Se cathedral was my favorite locations and one of the best things to do in Porto.

 It is situated at the end of the Upper platform of the bridge.
 Even if you don't have time to visit, you should go to the esplanade in front of it to admire the view.

 But if you have time, enter the 13th century cathedral and pay to visit the beautiful cloister with many azulejos tiles and the surprising ceiling of the Chapter House.

 In the Lower part of Porto stand the Bolsa Palace.
-Not my favorite location, but I am listed it because it would be a nice visit for many people.
+Not my favorite location, but I am listing it because it would be a nice visit for many people.